Half The US Population Lives In Designated Rural Areas

 Location, location, location always matters when it comes to real estate values.
 But it’s even more important if you want to finance your purchase with a USDA mortgage.

 USDA loans, popular because they don’t require a down payment, have low mortgage insurance premiums and low mortgage rates.
-They are limited to borrowers who meet income requirements (maximum eligible income depends on your location) and buy property in a designated rural area.Click to see your USDA loan eligibility (Jan 16th, 2018)
+They are limited to borrowers who meet income requirements (maximum eligible income depends on your location) and buy property in a designated rural area.Verify your new rate

 How Do USDA Home Loans Work?